huangsam/dotfiles/README.md

 - Script to combine artifacts as `bash_aliases`
 - Git configuration with embedded aliases

-`custom` currently supports various types of commands:
+The `custom` folder supports the commands below and more:

 - Git
 - Python
 - Docker
 - Linux
-- and so much more

 **Note:** Using these commands reduces your risk of carpal-tunnel.